shiro/map2/README.md

 # Examples

-Key mods is a very flexible scripting language that can utilize logic control statements, arithmetic and provides lots of useful built-in functions.
+Map2 is a very flexible scripting language that can utilize logic control statements, arithmetic and provides lots of useful built-in functions.

 ```